-I want to welcome my good friend Maritza from Homeschool Epiphany to GRB today.
+I want to welcome my good friend Maritza from Homeschool Epiphany.
 Maritza and I met over Twitter of all places and have become very good blogging friends over the last year.
 She is going to be sharing some easy and healthy snacks you can make with your kids, perfect for this summer!

 - We get to spend some nice quality and enjoyable time with our children as they naturally will want to be part of the making of their food/snack.